fattureincloud/php-sdk-core/README.md

-#PHP SDK Core
+# PHP SDK Core

 ## Description

 ### !!!
-This package is not intended for direct usage. !!!
+This package is not intended for direct usage !!!

-Please see https://github.com/fattureincloud/php-sdk-fattureincloud if you want build something using the Fatture in Cloud API.
+Please see https://github.com/fattureincloud/php-sdk-fattureincloud if you want build something in PHP using the Fatture in Cloud API.

 ## Contribute